About us

 Partner Organisations

-KIN believes in increasing its impact for God’s kingdom through strategic partneships with other likeminded organisations.
+KIN believes in increasing its impact for God’s kingdom through strategic partnerships with other likeminded organisations.

 Centre for Autism and Theology, University of Aberdeen